 Meaningful restful sleep is defined as the ability to fall and stay asleep easily throughout the night.
 It is critical for all facets of health and wellbeing that we get at least 8 hours of undisturbed sleep.
 This time allows our body to rest and repair itself, balance blood sugar levels, reset our energy reserves, and detoxify.
-Without meaningful sleep our body and mind feels fatigued and it compensates by craving caffeine, sugar, and other methods to keep up going throughout the day.
+Without meaningful sleep, our body and mind feel fatigued and it compensates by craving caffeine, sugar, and other methods to keep up going throughout the day.

 Sleep itself doesn’t just rejuvenate the body, it also sets the pattern for a number of systems like our digestive system and our immune system.
 Just as our brains produce 90 minutes of slow rhythm sleep cycles followed by rapid eye movement (the time when we dream) so too does our digestive system.
-Our gut produces a slow rhythm 90 minute digestive cycle followed by rapid contractions.
-It’s easy to see how the two are related because when we don’t sleep well our digestion often suffers.
+Our gut produces a slow rhythm 90-minute digestive cycle followed by rapid contractions.
+It’s easy to see how the two are related because when we don’t sleep well our digestion often suffers. (source)

 Gut Health and Melatonin Levels